 “We work directly with our customers to make sure that we not only solve the data transfer problem, but also optimise operations, manage risk and deliver measurable value to our customers,” he said.

-Within a managed service framework, AARNet is continuing to work with the OEH team to develop access to larger (petabyte) data sets and a range of data repositories.
+Within a managed service framework, AARNet is continuing to work with the DPIE team to develop access to larger (petabyte) data sets and a range of data repositories.

 Find out more about AARNet’s Managed Science DMZ big data transfer solution.

 “AARNet connectivity gives us more power to do more sophisticated analysis and makes our data more accurate.”